esraaMohamed/news_report/README.md

  >Type vagrant ssh

- >Type python news_forum.py, this will open a web page with the results in it
+ >Type python news_forum.py, this will open a web page with the results in it on the localhost:8000

  >Open the directory you will find a file called result.csv that contains the result of the sql queries